 By using food “waste” and growing your own fruits and vegetables, you reduce the amount of food miles in your weekly grocery shopping.
 Food miles are the miles the food has traveled from farm to table.

 The fewer food miles, the fewer carbon emissions from transportation.
 Lastly, growing your own food is healthy for you and your family!

 And speaking of healthy diets, reducing the amount of meat and dairy can significantly reduce your household carbon emissions.
 While some consider meat and dairy delectable, they do use an extreme amount of resources to produce the final product.

 All of these resources take an abundant amount of energy which lead to carbon emissions.
 Plus, the very nature of cattle produce a lot of nitrogen gas, an even more powerful greenhouse gas than carbon dioxide.
 Cows also generate the greenhouse gas methane through their digestion and their waste.
 Instead, switch the protein to fish, beans, tofu, or protein-rich vegetables.

-According to Our World in Data, for example, the same amount of protein from peas produces 90 times smaller carbon emissions than beef.
+According to Our World in Data, for example, the beef produces 66x more emissions than peas!
 Like gardening, it is not only good for the planet, but for you too!

 - Switch To An Electric Car

 Lastly, switching to an electric car is a fantastic way to reduce the household’s carbon emissions.
 Going from an Internal Combustion Engine vehicle (ICEV or gas car) to an electric vehicle (EV) can greatly reduce your contribution to Climate Change.